 The reason behind the popularity of defensive publication is its cost-effective nature over patents.

 Unlike a utility patent, a provisional patent is not reviewed by the USPTO.

 A provisional patent acts as a reservation for the invention until an investor is willing to file a utility patent.
 However, the follow-up utility patent application needs to be filed within a year.

 Thus, filing a provisional patent allows a company to defer patent expenses for a period of less than a year.
 In this period you can continue to conduct more research into the market viability of the patent.
+This interim period is ideal for further exploring ways to control patent costs without compromising quality.
 You can also use this time to refine the patent product/process itself.